ed-insights-ai/n8n-projectspace/docs/workflow-spec-soccer.md

 **Success indicators:**
 * All workflow nodes show green checkmarks in execution log
-* CSV file is generated and available for download
+* All 6 CSV files are generated and available for download as a zip collection
-* File size is reasonable (typically 50-500KB depending on roster size)
+* File collection size is reasonable (typically 300KB-2MB depending on roster size and season length)
-* File opens properly in Excel with expected columns and data
+* All files open properly in Excel with expected columns and proper relational structure

 **Failure indicators:**
 * Red error indicators on any workflow nodes
-* No CSV file generated or zero-byte file
+* No CSV files generated or missing files from the 6-file collection
 * Error messages mentioning network connectivity or parsing issues
 * Execution time exceeds 15 minutes without completion